jonasarmbrust/FinanceBro/README.md

 > **Your portfolio.
 Your rules.
 Powered by AI.**

-A full-stack portfolio dashboard combining real-time market data, fundamental analysis, and AI-driven recommendations in a modern web interface.
-Runs locally or on **Google Cloud Run** — and acts autonomously: proactive Telegram alerts on market-relevant events, daily AI reports, and a Telegram bot that responds to voice and text messages.
+FinanzBro is not just a dashboard—it is a full-fledged **AI Financial Agent** built around Google's Gemini 2.5 Pro.
+It autonomously monitors your stock portfolio, analyzes real-time market conditions, and communicates with you via a beautiful web UI and a proactive Telegram bot.
+By combining a hard-coded 10-factor quantitative model with sophisticated LLM reasoning, it bridges the gap between classic stock screeners and modern agentic AI.

 ![FinanzBro Dashboard](docs/screenshots/dashboard-overview.png)